 For most beginners, live training is the best choice.
 Students with no programming experience benefit from direct interaction with peers and expert instructors, whereas those with some computer science training can compare and contrast their previous experience within the confines of the classroom.
 Intermediate- or advanced-level training can also require working with a group or getting real-time feedback on a portfolio or capstone project.
 None of these options are possible when learning by pre-recorded videos, whether on-demand or hosted free online.

 Of course, no training comes without its challenges.
 However, live training can make learning Python easier than other methods.
-Learning theoretical knowledge is only part of the equation, as students in live online or in-person courses must use new concepts in the classroom through hands-on exercises.
+Learning theoretical knowledge is just one part of the equation; students in live online or in-person courses must apply new concepts through hands-on exercises in the classroom.
 Whether you come to Python with no coding experience or have mastered another programming language, consider in-person or virtual live training as the best means of learning Python with the least possible difficulty.